| Favourite Photographic Locations

 of incoming ships underway at close quarters after midday when the sun will then

 be behind you.
-You can also get good photographs out outgoing ships as well, but
+You can also get good photographs of outgoing ships as well, but

 the background for outgoing ships is cluttered by the town of Maasluiss.
 If you